 \subsection{Comparison with previously characterized radial speeds}

-In \cite{trapp22}\footnote{\cite{trapp22} neglected the Hubble flow in these galaxies, which will lead to slightly smaller radial velocities in the outskirts by about 2-3 km/s at 2 \rgalStop and negligible changes in the inner disk.
+In \cite{trapp22}\footnote{\cite{trapp22} neglected the Hubble flow in these galaxies, which will lead to slightly smaller radial velocities in the outskirts by about 2-3 km/s at 2 \rgalStop and negligible changes in the inner disc.
 Overall conclusions are unaffected.
-Hubble velocity is included in this study where appropriate.} we quantified the radial velocities of gas onto and through these 4 galactic disks.
-Gas within the iCGM is moving towards the disk with average speeds of $\sim$10-20 km s$^{-1}$, as it is not fully rotationally supported.
-Gas gradually loses a small amount of angular momentum as it transports inwards through the CGM, and gains angular momentum just before joining the disk.
-Once within the disk, the average radial speeds of the gas slows down to $\sim$1-5 km s$^{-1}$.
-Gas in the disk is fully rotationally supported on average, implying the need for torque to explain this motion.
+Hubble velocity is included in this study where appropriate.} we quantified the radial velocities of gas onto and through these 4 galactic discs.
+Gas within the iCGM is moving towards the disc with average speeds of $\sim$10-20 km s$^{-1}$, as it is not fully rotationally supported.
+Gas gradually loses a small amount of angular momentum as it transports inwards through the CGM, and gains angular momentum just before joining the disc.
+Once within the disc, the average radial speeds of the gas slows down to $\sim$1-5 km s$^{-1}$.
+Gas in the disc is fully rotationally supported on average, implying the need for torque to explain this motion.
 While the dynamic structure of these galaxies is complex, in this section we will briefly compare the expected radial velocity values that would arise from the torques calculated in this study.
 Note, that caution is needed when interpreting changes in angular momentum as driving inflow/outflow, as this only applies if gas is in slowly decaying circular orbits and is homogenous and instantaneously well mixed.
-As shown in \cite{trapp22}, much of the gas is in quasi-circular orbits, so this should hold throughout most of the disk, but will not generally apply for gas that is already strongly inflowing/outflowing.
-For instance, large negative torques from a series of rapid-succession SNe, particularly in the galactic center, may correspond to launching a parcel of gas out of the disk, either unbinding it or launching it into a highly radial orbit.
+As shown in \cite{trapp22}, much of the gas is in quasi-circular orbits, so this should hold throughout most of the disc, but will not generally apply for gas that is already strongly inflowing/outflowing.
+For instance, large negative torques from a series of rapid-succession SNe, particularly in the galactic centre, may correspond to launching a parcel of gas out of the disc, either unbinding it or launching it into a highly radial orbit.
 This obviously does not correspond to the inflow of material.

 When gas loses angular momentum, it will begin to sink radially inward.
 In the absence of any further interactions, it will oscillate around its new equilibrium radius, however, radial interactions and successive torques will complicate this trajectory.
 In order to compare these torque values with what is to be expected by the average radial velocities, we assume that on average, as gas mass elements lose or gain angular momentum they follow the angular momentum curve (Fig.~\ref{fig:jPlot}).
 The average specific torque required to explain a given radial velocity would therefore be given by: